 module restore" command.
 This file can contain any list of module commands required.
 You can also place module commands in shell scripts and batch scripts.
 We do not recommend putting module commands in personal startup files (.bashrc, .cshrc), however; doing so can cause subtle problems with your environment on compute nodes.

-idev utility provides interactive access to a single node and then spawns the resulting interactive environment to as many terminal sessions as needed for debugging purposes.
+idev" utility provides interactive access to a single compute node, spawning the resulting interactive environment to as many terminal sessions as needed for debugging purposes.

-idev is simple to use, bypassing the arcane syntax of the srun command.
-Further
+idevis simple to use, bypassing the arcane syntax of the